COVESA/ccs-components/statestorage/README.md

-The state storage implementations typically also requires an initialisation request at system startup, a method signature for this is likely to differ significantly between implementations, so there is no common proposal shown here, but it is expected that an implementation example is shown in the respective implementation subdirectories.<br>
+The state storage implementations typically also requires an initialisation request at system startup, a method signature for this is likely to differ significantly between implementations, so there is no common proposal shown here, but it is expected that an implementation example is shown in the respective implementation subdirectories.
+The initialisation might require root privileges. <br>

 The respective implementation directories shall contain sufficient information so that a developer of a system including a vehicle server, a state storage, and one or more feeders shall be able to implement the interactions between these components.<br>